SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayUsagePlanKey.md

----
-layout: glossary
-title: New-VSApiGatewayUsagePlanKey
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayUsagePlanKey

 ## SYNOPSIS
-Adds an AWS::ApiGateway::UsagePlanKey resource to the template
+Adds an AWS::ApiGateway::UsagePlanKey resource to the template.
+The AWS::ApiGateway::UsagePlanKey resource associates an API key with a usage plan.
+This association determines which users the usage plan is applied to.

 ## SYNTAX